vibbits/training-material/topics/python-programming/tutorials/11_modules/tutorial.md

 When importing a file, Python only searches the current directory, the directory that the entry-point script is running from, and sys.path which includes locations such as the package installation directory (it's actually a little more complex than this, but this covers most cases).

 However, you can specify the Python path yourself as well.
-Note that within our folders there is a directory named `modules` and within this folder, there is a module named `module2` (recognizable due to its .py extension).
+If you're using the materials from [Github](https://github.com/vibbits/gentle-hands-on-python), note that within our folders there is a directory named `modules` and within this folder, there is a module named `module2` (recognizable due to its .py extension).
 In that module there are two functions: 'getMeanValue' and 'compareMeanValueOfLists'.

 ```python